rust-lang/blog.rust-lang.org/posts/2021-04-12-async-vision-doc-shiny-future.md

 [writing]: https://smallcultfollowing.com/babysteps/blog/2021/03/25/async-vision-doc-writing-sessions-ii/
 [sessions]: https://smallcultfollowing.com/babysteps/blog/2021/03/29/async-vision-doc-writing-sessions-iii/

 Now that we have a good base of "status quo" stories, we are starting to imagine what the [✨ "shiny future" ✨][sf] might look like. **We want your help!** If you have a great idea for Async Rust[^youknow], then [take a look at the template and open a PR][template]!
 Alternatively, if you have an idea for a story but would like to discuss it before writing, you can [open a "shiny future" issue][open].
+Also, we would still love to get more ["status quo" stories][sq], so please continue to share those.

 [^youknow]: Don't be modest.
 You know you do.